sav-che/TL-2/Authors/Schinz, Salomon {std. S. Schinz}.md

-> [!cite] BHL link: this entry starts at [page 181](https://www.biodiversitylibrary.org/item/104077#page/195/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 181](https://www.biodiversitylibrary.org/page/33333320) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schinz, Salomon (1734-1784), Swiss physician and botanist at Zürich; student of Johannes Gessner; Dr. med.
-Leiden 1756; professor of natural sciences at the Zürich Carolinum; practicing physician and physician to the orphanage; secretary of the Naturforschende Gesellschaft, Zürich 1759-1778. (*S. Schinz*).
+Leiden 1756; professor of natural sciences at the Zürich Carolinum; practicing physician and physician to the orphanage; secretary of the Naturforschende Gesellschaft, Zürich 1759-1778.
+**Abbreviated name**: *S. Schinz*

 #### Herbarium and types